Skip to article frontmatterSkip to article content

 Synthetic data — a warming Spain with heterogeneous response

-Stations and GMST are identical to nb 01 so that the two notebooks can be compared directly.
+Stations and GMST are identical to nb 01 so the two can be compared directly.

 S = 40